somedatapacket/docs.humio.com/content/parsers/pipeline.md

 next line in the case statement.
 In the case above we have made a catch all clause in the case-statement that forwards any non-matching events to a downstream repository we have called `deadLetters` (it could be called anything).
 This can be a nifty trick as it lets you inspect the events that don't match without just dropping the event entirely.

+PMM: I think forwarding to a non-connected repository should result in `@error=true`.
+We want to fail early and be explicit so that the behavior of our ingest pipeline is easy to understand.

+PMM: This is necessary when the fall-through gets dropped.
+I think the originating repo should also act as the `deatletter` repo.

 ### Default Repository